lea-schuh/AVResistance_Influenza/README.md

 # AVResistance_Influenza
-MATLAB code corresponding to the manuscript: Antiviral use and the effects of drug resistance on the transmission dynamics of influenza \n
+MATLAB code corresponding to the manuscript: Antiviral use and the effects of drug resistance on the transmission dynamics of influenza.

 The respository will be updated and expanded upon publication.